Friday, February 13, 2026

 On the one hand, it's nice to able to communicate with people directly, especially people I know very well whether they live near or far.
 These communications run the gamut from brief, insightful conversations about books, sports, music, movies, shared articles, etc., to the mundane, like "Hey, can you pick up some milk on your way home?"

 Again, in my experience, such media are not built to be a relationship in toto.
 Communicating exclusvely via electronic means with someone, especially when you don't have the foundation of a well-developed personal relationship or any in-person interaction, is not only unsustainable, it's imprudent.
-In-person interpersonal communication is often difficult enough under the best of circumstances.
+In-person communication is often difficult enough under the best of circumstances.
 It becomes impossible when more than half of how human beings communicate is always missing.

 On the brink of the holy season of Lent, being kinder and gentler give me a focus.
 In his Lenten message, the Holy Father has invited us "to a very practical and frequently unappreciated form of abstinence: that of refraining from words that offend and hurt our neighbor."